If you find something useful,

 are encoded into digital Midi data which is sent to your computer's recording (DAW) software.

-Software such as Pro Tools, Reaper, Cubase, can read, record, and play back midi data.
+Software such as Pro Tools, Reaper, Cubase, can read, record, and play back Midi data.

-Playback of midi recorded data will sound identical to the original performance.
+Playback of Midi recorded data will sound identical to the original performance.

 Midi music data encoding is standardized across all music gear manufacturers.